Dr Fiona Kyle, Director of The Ladder Lab

 Dr Kathryn Mason

-Katie is a developmental psychologist and researcher focusing on cognitive and educational research.
+Katie is a post doctoral researcher working on the Preschool Language and Literacy project at the Ladder Lab.
+She is a developmental psychologist and researcher focusing on cognitive and educational research.
 Her main research areas include the development of language, literacy and cognitive skills in deaf and hearing children, and the design and impact of school-based interventions.

 Dr Kate Rowley